 - Be prepared to fly by the seat of your pants – Acting work is cyclical and unpredictable.
 You may be flying high one year and live on food stamps the next.
 This can take a toll on you mentally and could affect your family and kids.
 There are many imensely talented actors out there who never got a break and end up on the street.
 You have to be strong enough to work through the ups and downs.

 Think about your future because I didn’t

-Young actors don’t always think ahead because they are “artists.”
+Young actors don’t always think ahead because they see themselves as “artists.”
 I didn’t anyway.
-But one day you will get old.
+But one day you will get old, trust me.
 I now live on Social Security and a small SAG-AFTRA pension in addition to any gigs I get and my blogging business.

 Life can happen that can seriously impact your career.
 I lost a husband to cancer when my two kids were 11 and 13.
 He worked in the business and only left me a small life insurance payment.
 In Los Angeles, that lasted about a year.
 I then lived with another guy who worked in the business.
 He also died of cancer and his pension went to his wife, who he hadn’t lived with for 30 years. (don’t judge me.)

 You have to have a fallback plan and invest in your retirement because if you only work sporadically, as most voice actors do, you will be screwed.
 You have to contribute to your Social Security account by either working W2 income (in the union) or taking it out through your corporation.
 JUST DO IT!